futel/sbc/README.md

 # centos_vm

-Creates minimal Centos7 box from Vagrantfile which runs provison playbook to install Kamailio on the vm.
+Creates minimal Centos7 vm from Vagrantfile which runs provison playbook to get/install Kamailio on the vm.

+clone the repo
+vagrant up

 [IN PROGRESS]